SDG Pitch Competition

 Other things to consider:

 Speak clearly and audibly into the microphone.
-During the finals, pitches will be delivered in the MUSC Atrium, which is noisy.
 Presenters will need to be intentional about their pitch delivery to ensure the judges and audience can hear and understand.

 If you have additional questions, let us know!
-Email @asp.mcmaster.ca or DM us @macsustain on Instagram.
+Email asp@mcmaster.ca or DM us @macsustain on Instagram.

 We want to hear your great ideas from students.
 We know you’re not consultants with all the facts and might not be experts on these topics just yet.
 Ultimately, we want to know that the idea addresses the stated problem, is feasible, and will have an impact.